Skip to main content

 Ownership semantics

-Unlike the Identity NFT, the Machine NFT is not minted automatically during registration.
-It’s a two-step flow owned by the operator or machine:
+Unlike the Identity NFT, the Machine NFT is not automatically during .
+It’s a two-step flow owned by the or machine:

 1